Human Rights Practice BA Major and Minor Requirements

 - HRTS 497A: Exploring Human Rights through Virtual Field Trips (3 units)

-- Students may also choose to do an Internship (HRTS 493) as an elective if they choose to do the Capstone (HRTS 498).
+- Students may also choose to do an Independent Study/Internship (HRTS 499) as an elective if they choose to do the Capstone (HRTS 498).

 The Human Rights Practice BA minor require a minimum of 18 credits, 9 of which must be upper-level.
 Required courses are: